Singing songs are an integral part of our culture – lyrics celebrate all aspects of our lives.

 People living in Cambridgeshire who worked on the land or in rural industries would have sung songs celebrating the seasons, their lives, the good times and the bad, they’d poke fun at their neighbours and use singing as a means of sharing stories when few could read or write.

 The CD is available for £10 in the shop and at external events to raise additional funds for the Museum.
-It can also be purchased from the website by downloading the Order Form at the bottom of the page.

 The CD is part of our MUSIC AT DENNY project which we started in April 2015 to bring music to Denny.